 OK, I’ve done a fleur-de-lis, an owl, a heart…..what design am I doing this time?
 Thinking about doing a clover leaf since St Patrick’s Day is coming up.
 I’m going to make it a four leafer so I will feel lucky 😁 🍀

 In addition to making the mixture green.
 I sprinkled in a little loose white glitter, because, well, fun ❤️️ Now I did have to re-moisten it a little bit later, in which I added a little dab of glycerin.
 Here’s my design so far…

 I did have to use a few of my sculpting tools…the mixture was a little softer than I anticipated (or maybe I put a little too much water in…😫) I also made a little dimensional embellishment by pushing in beads and pulling them out as I didn’t know how they’d hold up in the oven.

 My approach is to take a gem clip and insert it into the back at a 45-degree angle. (you can see how I did that up close here)

 Bake your art projects at 250 degrees for 10-20 minutes.
 That’s pretty close to how long you bake Sculpey in the oven if you’ve ever worked with that.

-You can also paint your finished work later on…it can also be lightly sanded, anywhere there may be rough edges (an emery board works well for this)
+You can also paint your finished work later on…it can also be lightly sanded, anywhere there may be rough edges or small imperfections that mar the outside.

 If the dough is sticky at any point (this is normal) , add a little flour and work it into the ball of dough.